ant1ler/check_fbt_fboot_4diac/README.md

 ./CHECK_FBT_FBOOT_4DIAC -s /your_path_to_file.sys -f /your_path to_file.fboot
 ```
 Instead of the -s and -f arguments, you can use --sys-file and --fboot-file, respectively.
 The functionality of the program will not change in any way.
-Also, you can write -v or --verbose at the end of the line, and then the program will output the contents to the terminal.sys and .fboot files.
+Also, you can write -v or --verbose at the end of the line, and then the program will output the contents to the terminal .sys and .fboot files.
 Example:
 ```commandline
 ./CHECK_FBT_FBOOT_4DIAC -s /your_path_to_file.sys -f /your_path to_file.fboot -v